 Harrelson was one of the 43 former Mets on hand for the final game at Shea Stadium in 2008.
 When they cued up to touch home plate for the last time, Harrelson jumped on it to a big ovation.

-After his divorce from his first wife, Harrelson married Kim Battaglia in 1975.
-He became the father of five: Kimberly, Tim, Alexandra, Kassandra, and Troy Joseph.
+Harrelson has been both married and divorced twice.
+Kim Battaglia became his second wife in 1975, and the two are still very close.
+He is the father of five: Kimberly, Tim, Alexandra, Kassandra, and Troy Joseph.
 He moved permanently to Long Island on Opening Day 1969, and never left.
-“I’m not from New York,” Bud said, “but I always say I grew up in New York.”
+“I’m not from New York,” Harrelson often said, “but I always say I grew up in New York.”20

 “That Championship Season: 1973.”
 Mets official Yearbook, 1983.

 Associated Press.
 “Just a Melody Lingers for Harrelson.”
 June 18, 1977.
-Clipping in Harrelson’s file, Baseball Hall of Fame, Cooperstown, New York.
+Clipping in Harrelson’s player file, National Baseball Hall of Fame, Cooperstown, New York.

 Blatt, Howard.
 Amazin’ Met Memories: Four Decades of Unforgettable Moments (Atlanta: Albion Press, 2002).